ncgadgetry/southeastcon2017/README.md

 # Southeastcon 2017

-IEEE Southeastcon 2017 (The Engineering Force Awakens) competition files.
+This github contains the arena control software for the IEEE Southeastcon 2017 hardware competition to be held in Charlotte, NC on April 1, 2017.

 # Contents: